 The image below of a horse and cart passing the Reading Room, at Thoralby is most likely transporting a sack of flour or animal grain from Thoralby Mill.
 The sack would most likely have a label on it, see example below from Thoralby Mill, when Thomas Sayer was miller.

-From about 1882, until the mills closure in 1919, Stephen Dinsdale (1866-1942), who lived at Low Green House and Hallgarth Cottage, was the miller's clerk.
+From about 1882, until the mills closure in 1919, Stephen Dinsdale (1866-1942), who lived at Low Green Farm and later at Hallgarth Cottage, was the miller's clerk.
 The above invoice is most likely written by him.
-When the mill closed in 1919, Stephen Dinsdale, aged 53 became the miller's clerk at Yore Mills, Aysgarth and although very lame, he then walked to Yore Mills, Aysgarth each day until his retirement, aged 65 in 1931.
+When the mill closed in 1919, Stephen Dinsdale, aged 53 became the miller's clerk at Yore Mills, Aysgarth and although very lame, he then walked to Yore Mills, Aysgarth each day until his retirement, in the 1930s.

 The Sayer family owned a number of houses in the village, including Hallgarth Farm, Holmeside Farm, Thoral Cottage and Low Green House, which John Sayer (1814-1901) had built for him to live in.

 Low Green House, built for John Sayer, Thoralby mill owner.

 Pupils at Cross Lanes School at Cross remember their teacher Miss Haw, in the early 1900s, on being informed of the impending visit of the doctor, sending all the children down to the mill to be weighed by Tommy Sayer.

 Ann Hartley, then of Thoral Cottage, Thoralby visited and interviewed Annie Leybourne (1916-2001), granddaughter of Tommy Sayer.
 She recalled that her grandfather bought wheat to grind into flour and oats to make oatmeal.
 Annie remembers going to the mill ... and getting chaff in her eye.